 We apologize for any inconvenience, but we are trying to comply with the guidelines of our CCLI licenses.

-We don’t mean to sound picky, but there is a significant amount of concentration and coordination by the Audio/Visual & Video Production teams that takes place in those 15 minutes before services start to make sure we have everything in place so that we can run the AV/VP for the church service and live streams.
+We don’t mean to sound picky, but there is a significant amount of concentration and coordination by the Audio/Visual & Video Production teams that takes place in those 15 minutes before services start to make sure we have everything in place so that we can run the AV for the church service and live streams.
 We appreciate your efforts in respecting these policies.

 Thank you,